Starting a centre-based ECE service

 - process your consent.

-Code compliance ensures that the centre complies with the Building Act 2004.
+Code compliance ensures that the centre complies with the Building Act 2004(external link).
 Anyone building a new centre or carrying out alterations has to get a building consent before work starts, and then a code compliance certificate when the work has been completed.

 Compliance schedule/warrant of fitness